 It's working but a bit annoying when you try to work with a team+git

-#10 Updated by Luigi Pirelli about 2 years ago
+#10 Updated by Luigi Pirelli over 2 years ago

 confirmed also on Master 7c3ab9f

 1) create a gpkg with a layer inside